getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

   seofriendly: false
 [/prism]

-This section gives you the ability to set the default image quality images are resampled to, as well as to control image caching and debugging features.
+The **Images** section gives you the ability to set the default image quality images are resampled to, as well as to control image caching and debugging features.

 [div class="table-keycol"]
 | Property | Description |